Harrison Browne: Post-retirement

 Since his retirement from the NWHL, Browne has primarily devoted his time to speaking engagements across North America.
 He has given talks and spoken on panels at colleges, such as Ohio State University, American University, and Fleming College as well as LGBTQ events, such as Outsports Pride.

 In August 2019, Browne announced on his personal Twitter account that he was beginning a new career as an actor.
 He emphasized that he plans to advocate for more transgender visibility in his new venture as he had in his athletic career.

-In 2021, he appeared in one episode of Y: The Last Man.
+Browne has made multiple television appearances since his 2018 retirement.
+He was featured in an episode of both Y: The Last Man and Murdoch Mysteries, in 2021 and 2022 respectively.
+In 2023, he appeared in three episodes of the mystery drama series Nancy Drew.

+In 2025, Browne and his sister Rachel released a non-fiction book titled Let Us Play about transgender inclusion in sports.

+In 2024, Browne began developing a short film, incorporating elements of his own life into the story, and gaining funding on Kickstarter.
+The film, Pink Light, premiered in the Short Cuts program at the 2025 Toronto International Film Festival.